 Honeywell submits requests for NEPA determination and notification to the KCFO NEPA Compliance Officer as outlined in the HS&E Management System Description and Worker Safety & Health Program document.
-To further transparency and openness in its implementation of NEPA, Records of Categorical Exclusion (CX) Determinations are posted to the Kansas City Field Office internet site.
-This is required as part of the Online Posting of Certain DOE Categorical Exclusion Determination Policy Statement effective 11/2/09.
+To further transparency and openness in its implementation of NEPA, Records of Categorical Exclusion Determinations (CX) and Environmental Assessments (EAs) from the last 7 years are posted to the KCNSC website.
+This is required as part of the Online Posting of Certain DOE Categorical Exclusion Determination Policy Statement effective November 2, 2009

-3.9 Quality Assurance
+3.9 Quality Assurance (QA)

-Quality Assurance (QA) measures were incorporated into all of the monitoring activities described in this report.
+Quality Assurance (QA) measures were incorporated into all the monitoring activities described in this report.
 An independent laboratory performs water sampling and analysis.
 This laboratory is selected only after successful performance is achieved on standard samples prepared by another independent subcontractor.
 Additional QA measures include duplicate or spiked sample analysis on 10% of all samples analyzed.
-The laboratory must maintain an internal quality assurance program, which meets or exceeds Environmental Protection Agency guidelines set forth in "Interim Guidelines and Specifications for Preparing Quality Assurance Project Plans".
+The laboratory must maintain an internal quality assurance program, which meets or exceeds EPA guidelines set forth in "Interim Guidelines and Specifications for Preparing Quality Assurance Project Plans."